|

 and can serve as resource material for Electronic Music.
 See What

+Is Sound?
 Soundfile: a digital representation of a sound stored in some

 computer file format such as AIFF or WAV.
+Music: organized sound.
+Electronic Music: sound which is created and/or manipulated

 via electronic means and then organized in such a way as to please

+its creator.
 Electronic Music Composition: a soundfile which meets the

+criteria for Electronic Music.
 Audience: the "end user" of the Composition.

+For whom is the Composition intended?
 Art Music: Music created for the purpose of satisfying an

 aesthetic ideal.
 Usually Art Music has a value other than utility